yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 #### Assignment of tasks (5 points):
 Receive full marks if:
-* Each element on the work breakdown is assigned to one team member
+* Each element on the work breakdown is assigned to one team member (with primary responsibility)
 * Each team member is assigned work that includes development / coding, even if working with pair programming
 * The distribution of tasks of each size are roughly similar between the whole team (no single person is assigned significantly more or fewer tasks of one size)

 #### Sizing of tasks (15 points):
 Receive full marks if each element on the work breakdown: